arjenmarkus/specfunc-fullerton/README.md

 # specfunc_fullerton

-Library for evaluating special mathematical function, based on the library at [netlib.org](http://netlib.org)
+Library for evaluating special mathematical functions, based on the library at [netlib.org](http://netlib.org)

 It currently offers single-precision implementations of the following functions: